m3lfrancisco/Capstone-Project/README.md

 # [Vintage Vintner](https://vintage-vintner.herokuapp.com/)

 For my Capstone Project I decided to make an online wine shop called **Vintage Vintner**.
-At Vintage Vintner, we only sell the finest wine sourced from all over the world.
+At **Vintage Vintner**, we only sell the finest wine sourced from all over the world.
 Our wines are highly rated and rare.
 You won't find our wines at any ordinary liquor store or shop.
 So come check out the treasures from our cellar.

 ---